rodolphe37/react-simple-schedule-viewer/README.md

 - **Dark & Light** mode support
 - **French & English** languages support
 - Schedule view with three types : **'event'**, **'temperature'** & **'calendar'**
-- made with react, react-router-dom, tailwindcss & recoil
+- made with react, react-router-dom, tailwindcss
-- With only one peer dependency other than react & react-dom -> **react-router-dom**
+- The global state of the app is managed by recoil
+- All error ar catched and rendered a fallback UI with react-error-boundary

 ---